A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 1. Remain on your parent's insurance

 Before the ACA was enacted, it was common for health insurance plans to drop dependents as soon as they graduated from college.
-But the ACA changed that, requiring almost all health plans (with the exception of retiree-only plans) that offer dependent coverage to allow young adults to remain on a parent’s plan until they turn 26.
-So for young adults with coverage under a parent’s plan, graduating from college no longer requires a mad scramble to find new health insurance.
+But the ACA changed that, requiring almost all health plans (with the exception of retiree-only plans and plans that aren't regulated by the ACA, such as short-term health insurance) that offer dependent coverage to allow young adults to remain on a parent's plan until they turn 26.
+So for young adults with coverage under a parent's plan, graduating from college no longer requires a mad scramble to find new health insurance.

 There are several points to consider before deciding whether remaining on a parent's plan is the best course of action, and we cover them in more detail here.

-For new grads who want a more robust, ACA-compliant plan that does cover the essential health benefits and pre-existing conditions, a plan purchased through the state health insurance exchange is likely to be an ideal solution.
+For new grads who want a plan that covers the essential health benefits and pre-existing conditions, a plan purchased through the health insurance Marketplace/exchange is likely to be an ideal solution.

-ACA-compliant plans for individuals are available in every state, (some states run their own exchange, but most use HealthCare.gov).
+ACA-compliant plans for individuals are available in every state, (some states run their own exchange, but the majority use HealthCare.gov).
 And premium subsidies and cost-sharing reductions are available through the exchange to make coverage and care more affordable.

-(Caveats: People with income below the federal poverty level generally aren’t eligible for subsidies, which results in a coverage gap in the states that have refused to expand Medicaid.
-And if a young adult is still claimed on a parent’s tax return, the parent’s income would also be taken into consideration for subsidy-eligibility determination.)
+(Caveats: People with income below the federal poverty level — FPL — generally aren't eligible for subsidies, which results in a coverage gap in the states that have refused to expand Medicaid.
+Nine states have a coverage gap as of 2025.
+And if a young adult is still claimed on a parent's tax return, the parent's income would also be taken into consideration for subsidy-eligibility determination.)

-ACA-compliant plans (sold on or off-exchange) are only available during the annual open enrollment period (November 1 to January 15, in most states), and during special enrollment periods triggered by certain qualifying events.
+ACA-compliant plans (sold on or off-exchange) are only available during the annual open enrollment period (November 1 to January 15, in most states), and during special enrollment periods, most of which are triggered by specific qualifying events.
 Some examples of qualifying events include:

 • A new grad who moves to a new area (assuming they were already insured before the move) would be eligible to purchase an ACA-compliant plan based on the move.